alex-gamero/100-days-of-code/r1-log.md

 ### R1D86
 Today I had classes on BI and data analytics and object-oriented Java programming.
 We did a lot of things today.

+### R1D87
+Today I had Netwrk Programming class.
+We did a lot of theory today.